fomightez/cl_demo-binder/README.md

 - [jupyter-jsmol-binder](https://github.com/fomightez/jupyter-jsmol-binder) - JMol Jsmol applets in Jupyter notebook
 - [Jupyter-desktop_with_pymo](https://github.com/fomightez/Jupyter-desktop_with_pymol) - PyMOL graphical user interface served via MyBinder.org
 - [pymol-binder](https://github.com/fomightez/pymol-binder) - PyMOL running headless for command line/scripting and interaction with Python.
-- [Unipressed-binder](https://github.com/fomightez/Unipressed-binder) - Current examples there include getting structure files for UniProt queries starting with various information..

     - In particular there are several notebooks dealing with fetching structures and color them.
     - [Demo of iterating over the residues of a protein chain and reporting the secondary structure designation assigned to each residue.](https://github.com/fomightez/pymol-binder/blob/master/notebooks/demo_residue_secondary_structure.ipynb)

+- [Unipressed-binder](https://github.com/fomightez/Unipressed-binder) - Current examples there include getting structure files for UniProt queries starting with various information.
 - [modelit-binder](https://github.com/fomightez/modelit-binder) - Model.it software to produce a 3D model of DNA in bent confirmation combined with Jupyter ecosystem and PyMOL served via MyBinder.org
 - [AnimatePymolWithJmol](https://github.com/fomightez/AnimatePymolWithJmol) - Easily animate PyMOL session scenes with Jmol to create an animated GIFs